Meet Ross Morrison McGill

 Ross started teaching in 1992.
 Today, he works with pupils, teachers and school leaders across the world, supporting teaching and learning, workload and teacher mental health.
 A school leader for 20 years, he has worked in some of the most challenging secondary schools in London.
 In 2015, he was nominated as one of the ‘500 Most Influential People in Britain’ by The Sunday Times.
 He remains the only classroom teacher to feature to this day...

 Ross has worked with 80,000+ people across the world, including teachers in Belarus, Brazil, Canada, Cyprus, China, Germany, Hong Kong, Malaysia, Spain, South Korea, Switzerland, Vietnam and the UAE.
-Known online as @TeacherToolkit, the ‘most followed educator on social media in the UK’, he has built one the most influential education websites, sharing resources with 14+ million readers across the world.
+Known online as @TeacherToolkit, the ‘most followed educator on social media in the UK’, he has built one the most influential education websites, sharing resources with millions of readers across the world.

 Ross started his doctorate (EdD) in September 2018 at Cambridge University and is researching “How Twitter provides teachers with autonomy and how this influences English education policy”.

 As the most followed educator on social media in the U.K., he offers unique social media insights for teachers and organisations working within education